macku/jest-puppe-shots/README.md

 ==================

 After setting up the configuration you can start writing your first integration test that will take screenshots.
-The `jest-puppe-shot` it utilizing a couple of concepts and tools under the hood:
+The `jest-puppe-shots` it utilizing a couple of concepts and tools under the hood:

  - It's using [**Puppeteer**](https://github.com/GoogleChrome/puppeteer) to start Chromium browser in the headless mode
  - It takes a Screenshot of the component and stores it as a  **Snapshot** inside your repository under the `__image_snapshots__` directory.
    If you are not familiar with the Jest Snapshots testing take a look at [Jest documentation page](https://facebook.github.io/jest/docs/en/snapshot-testing.html).
  - Uses the [`.toMatchImageSnapshot()`](https://www.npmjs.com/package/jest-image-snapshot) matcher to compare the base screenshot with the current version token during the test execution.

 # Writing First Integration Test
 Take a look at the example test code:

 ```js
 const { openNewPage } = require('jest-puppe-shots'); // 1.
 Require the jest-puppe-shots module into your test
 import { openNewPage } from 'jest-puppe-shots'; // or use the ES module import if you like